caseywschmid/caseywschmid/README.md

 - 📫 How to reach me:
           email: caseywschmid@gmail.com
           phone: +34 666 679 310
-- ⚡ Fun fact: I am an ex Nuclear Reactor Operator
+- ⚡ Fun fact: I used to operate Nuclear Reactors.